 Faculty & Teaching

-The Hurford Center partners with Haverford faculty to develop exhibits and programs around curricular aims, as well as to imagine the many ways in which students and faculty can engage with exhibit-making and visual studies—class visits to the Cantor Fitzgerald Gallery, special assignments that engage with current exhibits, artist and curatorial residencies, symposia, film screenings, and more.
+The Hurford Center partners with Haverford faculty to develop exhibitions and programs around curricular aims, as well as to imagine the many ways in which students and faculty can engage with exhibit-making and visual studies—class visits to the Cantor Fitzgerald Gallery, special assignments that engage with current exhibits, artist and curatorial residencies, symposia, film screenings, and more.

 Recently, faculty have: